KeepTheLidOnTight/dailyPlanner/README.md

 N/A

 # Furthur Developments/Edits
-Add even more to this application so it includes times outside of the workday</li
+Add even more to this application so it includes times outside of the workday